Discover why it is necessary to modernize your data lakes and warehouses

 BigQuery: GCP’s answer to the MPP data warehouse is an excellent choice in creating a core piece of MDP.
 Although AWS Redshift is a serious competition, Bigquery outperforms in areas like cost, and simplicity of use.
 A key highlight is that BigQuery is serverless, whereas Redshift is more dedicated in nature.
 Also, BigQuery charges very little for storage but adds extra for each query.
 Redshift on the other hand charges simply by the storage.
 That makes BigQuery a better choice if you have large amounts of data but have random patterns of data access.
 The reason to choose BigQuery gets even stronger if you are just unsure of how you’ll use your data.
 We see BigQuery equivalent to the combination of Redshift + Athena.

 GKE and Anthos: GCP’s Anthos has reduced the consumer’s vendor lock-in anxiety and made the cloud adoption experience much easier and unrushed.
 Anthos enables us to run Kubernetes clusters anywhere, in both cloud and on-premises environments.
 It gives a consistent managed Kubernetes experience with simple installs as well as upgrades validated by Google.
-This enables businesses to adopt cloud only for the correct reasons and at a pace that is comfortable.
+This enables businesses to adopt cloud IT solutions only for the correct reasons and at a pace that is comfortable.

 GCP AI Platform: This is the area where GCP hits it out of the park.
 Their fully managed, end-to-end platform for data science and machine learning brings together the data prep, AutoML, and MLOps in one complete, cohesive platform.
 Products like data-labeling service, what-ifs and explanations, Auto-ML, and hardware support like GCU and TPU have made “Point n Click Data science” a reality.